-Getwid Base, however, provides only the essentials: a full-scale front page, About, Contact and, of course, blog pages.
+Getwid Base, however, provides only the essentials: a full-scale front page, About, Contact, and, of course, blog pages.

 We believe it’s much more reasonable to pack specialist plugins with some very narrow-niche WordPress themes (just like we do for the WordPress rental property themes).
-For the multipurpose ones, on contrary, content building plugins like Getwid should suffice.
+For the multipurpose ones, on the contrary, content building plugins like Getwid should suffice.
 The rest is up to you, so you can install and make use of only those plugins that you really need.

 Let’s take a bit closer look at how the front page is constructed.
-Almost each semantic block is initially created with one of the most advanced and flexible Getwid Section blocks filled in with other blocks:
+Almost every semantic block is initially created with one of the most advanced and flexible Getwid Section blocks filled in with other blocks: